Robust and Scalable Bayes via a Median of Subset Posterior Measures: Preliminaries

-A useful and favorable fact is that $e_{m,n}$ often does not depend on $D$: under weak assumptions on kernel $k$, $e_{n,m}$ has an upper bound of order $m^{-1/2}+n^{-1/2}$ (see Corollary 12 in \cite{Sriperumbudur2009On-integral-pro00}).
-On the other hand, the bound for the (stronger) Wasserstein distance is not dimension-free and is of order $m^{-1/(D+1)}+n^{-1/(D+1)}$. \end{remark} Finally, we recall the definition of the well-known Hellinger distance.
+which easily implies the result. \end{proof} The kernels of the form $k(x,y)=k_0(x,y)+\dotp{x}{y}_\mb X$ will prove especially useful in the situation when the parameter of interest is finite-dimensional (see section \ref{sec:approx} for details).

+Finally, we recall the definition of the well-known Hellinger and total variation distances.
 Assume that $P$ and $Q$ are probability measures on $\mb R^D$ which are absolutely continuous with respect to Lebesgue measure with densities $p$ and $q$ respectively.
 Then the Hellinger distance between $P$ and $Q$ is given by